What Is a Crypto Wallet? How Crypto Wallets Work (Beginner Guide)

 3. Blockchain

-Cryptocurrency transactions are recorded on the blockchain — a decentralized digital ledger.
+Cryptocurrency transactions are recorded on the blockchain — a decentralized system that verifies and secures all crypto transactions.

 When you send crypto: